crashALot/CS161_1_Input_Output/README.md

 # first_program
-An upload test using one of my first CS degree assignments
+An upload test using one of my first CS degree assignments.
+Do you have a favorite animal?
+Follow the instructions and this program will tell you what you want to hear!